Govindmanoj2004/Govindmanoj2004/README.md

 ---

 ## 💡 Philosophy
-> “Code is a tool.
-Solving the right problem is the goal.”
+> "Code is a tool.
+Solving the right problem is the goal."

 I thrive on understanding "why" before jumping into the "how."
 I love breaking complex systems into clean, maintainable solutions that actually make a difference.